 Coffee Roasters, Roasting Temperature, and Roasting Time

-Roasting times vary from about 12 to 30 minutes, and the beans shrink about 20% by weight as they gain a dark hue and fragrant aroma.
+Roasting times vary from about 8 to 20 minutes depending on the size of the roaster and variety, and the beans shrink about 20% by weight as they gain a dark hue and fragrant aroma.
 Twenty-five pounds of green coffee beans may take about fifteen minutes to roast.

 Caramelization During the Roasting Process

 Carbon dioxide is a gas that forms in coffee beans during the roasting process; a natural byproduct of coffee roasting.
 The process of carbon dioxide gases releasing from freshly roasted coffee is known as degassing.

 A custom coffee roasting technique called Millstone Slow is accomplished by the roastmaster listening carefully for distinct popping sounds as the coffee beans expand.
 This is done in small batches, with the roastmaster carefully sampling each batch to make sure the perfect roast level is being achieved.